CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Introduction

 \section{Introduction}

 The knowledge of a mobile robot's initial pose is a prerequisite in tasks involving its navigation, especially in contexts where an observer is used for pose tracking.
-However, not in all conditions is the robot's pose predictable or settable in advance, which gives rise to the need for its ad hoc estimation without priors.
-Various sensor and map modalities have been investigated in the literature; from 2D and 3D LIDAR sensors \cite{als_eth,Cop2018a}, RGBD cameras \cite{Guo2016}, and RFID equipment \cite{Tzitzis2023b}, to keyframe-based submaps \cite{Lowry2016} and metric maps \cite{Rosen2021}.
+However, the robot's pose is not predictable or pre-settable in all conditions.
+This lack of predictability necessitates ad hoc estimation without prior information.
+Various sensor and map modalities have been investigated in the literature: from 2D and 3D LIDAR sensors \cite{als_eth,Cop2018a}, RGBD cameras \cite{Guo2016}, and RFID equipment \cite{Tzitzis2023b}, to keyframe-based submaps \cite{Lowry2016} and metric maps \cite{Rosen2021}.
 In practice the latter combined with 2D LIDAR sensors have become the de facto means of mobile robot localisation and navigation due to the sensor's high measurement precision and frequency, almost no need for preprocessing, and low cost compared to 3D LIDAR sensors.

-This article addresses the problem of Passive Global Localisation of a 2D LIDAR sensor in a metric map, i.e. the estimation of its location and orientation within the map, under complete locational and orientational uncertainty, without prescribing robot motion commands for further knowledge acquisition.
+This article addresses the problem of Passive Global Localisation of a 2D LIDAR sensor in a 2D metric map, i.e. the estimation of its location and orientation within the map, under complete locational and orientational uncertainty, without prescribing robot motion commands for further knowledge acquisition.
 The problem is formalised in Problem \ref{prob:the_problem}:

-\begin{customprb}{P} Let the unknown pose of an immobile 2D range sensor whose angular range is $\lambda$ be $\bm{p}(x,y,\theta)$, with respect to the reference frame of map $\bm{M}$.
+\begin{customprb}{P} Let the unknown pose of an immobile 2D range sensor whose angular range is $\lambda$ be $\bm{p}(\bm{l},\theta)$, $\bm{l} = (x,y)$, with respect to the reference frame of map $\bm{M}$.
 Let the range sensor measure range scan $\mathcal{S}_R$.
-The objective is the estimation of $\bm{p}$ given $\bm{M}$, $\lambda$, and $\mathcal{S}_R$. \end{customprb}
+The objective is the estimation of $\bm{p}$ given $\mathcal{S}_R$, $\bm{M}$, and $\lambda$. \end{customprb}